 Operating a vessel requires the operator’s sustained attention; operators must be constantly alert and watchful to everything around them.
 Not only must they take account of what is happening in front, behind and on both sides of them, like a road vehicle driver, but they must also pay attention to what is under them.
 A single glance at the sky is enough to see the early signs of bad weather, or perceive impending dangers (electrical wires or others).

 The water surface can also conceal dangers: tree trunks, water plants, rocks near the surface, etc. For that reason, they required deep concentration when operating a boat.
 This alertness allows the operator to adjust speed to boating conditions, and thereby enhance the safety of the operator and of others.

-Safety Notes on the Operation of the Marine Railways
+Safety Notes on the Operation of the Winches

 - The electric winch machinery must be turned OFF whenever either of the boats is neither in the process of being launched or re-stored on the railway and the machinery cover replaced

 - Keep everyone and everything away from the marine railway and platforms, so that nothing might get caught or contribute to any accident or damage